2 Weeks in Italy The Best 14 Days Italy Itinerary

 You can best discover Florence in 2 days, so, three days in Tuscany offers the best opportunity to take a tour of one other Tuscan city as a minimum.

 Pisa lies nearby Florence, therefore, it is the best choice.
 But you can use Lucca, Montepulciano, or Siena If you do not truly want to explore the leaning tower.
-Moreover, you can also manage to give a visit to the village of Orvieto.
+Moreover, you can also manage to give visit the village of Orvieto.

 Things to Consider in Tuscany